The Superinvestors of Graham-and-Doddsville: The speech

 Columbia Business School arranged celebration of Graham–Dodd's jubilee as a contest between Michael Jensen, a University of Rochester professor and a proponent of the efficient-market hypothesis, and Buffett, who was known to oppose it.

-Jensen proposed a thought experiment: if a large group of people flipped coins and predicted if the coins would land heads or tails, over time, a small number of participants would, by random chance or luck, correctly predict the outcome of a lengthy series of flips.
+Jensen proposed a thought experiment: if a large group of people flipped coins and predicted if the coins would land heads or tails, over time, a small number of participants would correctly predict the outcome of a lengthy series of flips through random chance or luck rather than any skill.
 Jensen used the coin-flipping as a parallel for the fact that most active investors tend to under-perform the stock market, further arguing that the small number of investors who regularly beat the averages are doing so by luck or random chance rather than by applying any analysis or strategy to their investing decisions.

 Buffett grabbed Jensen's metaphor and started his own speech with the same coin tossing experiment.
 There was one difference, he noted: somehow, a statistically significant share of the winning minority belongs to the same school.
 They follow value investing rules set up by Graham and Dodd, and consistently beat the averages by applying the same methods to different investment assets.

 The statement

 Buffett starts the article with a rebuttal of a popular academic opinion that Graham and Dodd's approach ("look for values with a significant margin of safety relative to [stock] prices") had been made obsolete by improvements in market analysis and information technology.
 If the markets are efficient, then no one can beat the market in the long run; and apparent long-term success can happen by pure chance only.
 However, argues Buffett, if a substantial share of these long-term winners belong to a group of value investing adherents, and they operate independently of each other, then their success is more than a lottery win; it is a triumph of the right strategy.

-Buffett then proceeds to present nine successful investment funds.
+Buffett then proceeds to present nine successful investment funds which applied their own version of Graham and Dodd's value investing principles over long periods with exceptional returns.
 One is his own Buffett Partnership, liquidated in 1969.
-Two are pension funds with three and eight portfolio managers; Buffett asserts that he had influence in selecting value-minded managers and the overall strategy of the funds.
+Two are pension funds with three and eight portfolio managers; Buffett asserts he had influence in selecting value-minded managers and the overall strategy of these funds.
 The other six funds were managed by Buffett's business associates or people otherwise well-known to Buffett.
-The seven investment partnerships demonstrated average long-term returns with a double-digit lead over the market average, while the two pension funds, bound to more conservative portfolio mixes, showed 5% and 8% leads.
+The seven investment partnerships demonstrated average long-term returns with a double-digit lead over the market average, while the two pension funds, more restricted by regulations and bound to more conservative portfolio mixes, showed leads of 5% and 8%.